Dr. Emily Frank

 Migration, Integration, and Intercultural Conflicts | Citizenship | Immigration and Integration Policies | Health and Social Inequality | Welfare State and Social Inequality

-Emily Frank is a research fellow in the Health and Social Inequality research group and at the Einstein Centre Population and Diversity.
+Emily Frank is a research fellow in the Health and Social Inequality research group and at the Einstein Center Population Diversity.
 She completed her PhD at DYNAMICS, a joint programme of the Hertie School and Humboldt University Berlin, and also worked as a research associate at the Berlin Institute for Migration and Integration Research (BIM), Humboldt University Berlin.
 Her research focuses on migration, asylum, and health inequalities, with a particular interest in how migration policies affect refugees' mental health and well-being.
+In addition to her research, she serves as a member of the Ethics Committee at the WZB.

 Selected Publications